OSGeo/OSGeoLive-doc/README.txt

 reStructured Text
 =================

-We are moving towards generating the html pages from reStructured text sources using Sphinx. reSt is similar to wiki markup, and readable in plain ascii.
+The majority of our documentation is generated from reStructured text sources using Sphinx. reSt is similar to wiki markup, and readable in plain ascii.
 As a quick check, the Trac system viewer will (partially) render reSt documents as HTML from the online SVN browser.